Iwi fears for whale bone thieves

 Police have been notified and are investigating, she said.

-She asked anyone who has heard of the possible culprits, or know where the koiwi have ended up, to tell the iwi agency Te Korowai or police.
+She asked anyone who has heard of possible culprits or know where the koiwi have ended up, to tell the iwi agency Te Korowai or police.

 “We would like for the koiwi and niho to be returned and your spiritual wellbeing maintained.”